Techniscope: Techniscope vs. anamorphic: advantages and disadvantages

 Note: When transferring a Techniscope film to a digital video format, the 2-perf negative or 2-perf interpositive A/B rolls can be used (the original film negative from the camera, or the first-generation film elements prepared for the making of the anamorphic 4-frame 35 mm release print negative), thus bypassing any blown-up 4-perf element.
-Many DVD editions have been transferred this way and the results have frequently been stunning, e.g. Blue Underground's The Bird with the Crystal Plumage and MGM's special editions of Sergio Leone's Westerns.
+Many DVD editions that have been transferred this way such as Blue Underground's The Bird with the Crystal Plumage and MGM's special editions of Sergio Leone's Westerns.